Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Additionally, an elevator on the northern side provides access for mobility-impaired visitors and parents with two or more infants.

-The Greek government’s official agency Hellenic Heritage has information on Acropolis elevator access.
+The Greek government’s official agency, Hellenic Heritage, has information on Acropolis elevator access regulations and protocols.

-From early spring through late fall, the line to enter the Acropolis is always long, very long.
-For everyone, yes, even those with skip-the-line tickets.
+From early spring through late fall, the line to enter the Acropolis has always been long, very long.
+For everyone, yes, even those with tickets in hand to skip the line at the ticket booth.

 In order to provide greater protection to this iconic monument and a better experience for tourists, the government announced tentative entry limits, which started in September 2023.

-From April 1, 2024, the entry limits are permanent, allowing a maximum of 20,000 visitors daily in timed entries per hour.
+From April 1, 2024, the entry limits became permanent, allowing a maximum of 20,000 visitors daily in timed entries per hour.

 Ancient Agora of Athens